N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 > **NOTE**: please use the requests in the folder `v2` or `ld`, depending on the platform, i.e. NGSI-V2 or NGSI-LD, that you are using

 Please complete the following steps using the corresponding postman requests:
+1. Create Entities
-1. Create Service Group
+2. Create Service Group
-2. Provision Devices
+3. Provision Devices
-3. Check Devices
+4. Check Devices
-4. Check Entities
+5. Check Entities
-5. Create QuantumLeap Subscription
+6. Create QuantumLeap Subscription
-6. Check Subscription
+7. Check Subscription

 ### Step 3: Connect the Devices to the Platform